Sonic the Hedgehog: Live-action film series

-The film, written by Patrick Casey and Josh Miller, follows Sonic (voiced by Ben Schwartz) as he journeys to San Francisco with a small-town cop (James Marsden) so he can escape Eggman (Jim Carrey) and collect his missing rings.
+Sonic the Hedgehog follows Sonic (voiced by Ben Schwartz) as he journeys to San Francisco with a small-town cop (James Marsden) so he can escape Eggman (Jim Carrey) and collect his missing rings.
 Additional cast members include Tika Sumpter, Adam Pally, and Neal McDonough, while Colleen O'Shaughnessey reprises her voice role as Tails from the games for a mid-credits scene cameo.
 Sonic was initially redesigned to be more realistic, with fur, new running shoes, separate eyes and a more humanlike physique.
 The design triggered a backlash; it was criticized for not resembling the game design and provoked an uncanny valley-type of repulsed response from viewers.
-As such, Sonic was revised to better resemble the original design.
+As such, the film was delayed so Sonic could be redesigned to better resemble the games.
+Sonic the Hedgehog was released in February 2020 to generally positive reviews from critics, who felt it exceeded the low expectations typically associated with video game-based films; Carrey's performance in particular was praised.
+It became the highest-grossing film based on a video game in US box office history at the time, and was the sixth-highest-grossing film of 2020.